Posts in "review"

 Tori Amos - The Paramount Theater in Oakland, CA

-This review is about a week late, but it has taken me a bit of time to digest the Tori Amos concert Farrah, and I saw it last Friday.
+This review is about a week late, but it has taken me a bit of time to digest the Tori Amos concert Farrah and I saw last Friday.
 Tori is touring in support of her latest album, American Doll Posse.
 I wasn’t a huge fan of the new album, but after watching Tori’s performance, it makes me want to play the album every day.
 I guess that’s what good concerts do to you.

 The Venue